'The Yellow House' Connects Place, Memory And Self-Knowledge

 Sarah M. Broom is a writer of great intellect and breadth.
 She embraces momentous subjects.
 The Yellow House is about the relentless divestment of wealth from the African American family no matter how hard its members work; and our government's failure to protect its poor from predictable environmental catastrophe and subsequent trauma; and our gross neglect of poor neighborhoods; and sham promises that never materialize or are broken too easily, and the papering over of deep systemic problems by politicians and we the people.

 The Yellow House is also about the persistence of love and grit.
-There's a mother who never flags or fails to support her children: "My mother buried her rage and despair deep within, underneath layers and layers of poise.
+There's a mother who never flags or fails to support her children: "My mother buried her rage and despair deep within, underneath layers and layers of poise."
 And there's a young woman whose winding journey takes her away from and back to her family, as she circumnavigates the world in order to connect with herself — which means coming to the sober reckoning that some holes can never be filled.

 If Broom has bitten off the whole world and cannot quite swallow it, we can only hope she will continue to mine this material with the same sensitivity and insight demonstrated in The Yellow House.
 She understands her questions are "at base, unanswerable."